Karthik0505/KARTHIK.N_DataVista-Sales-Data-Analysis-and-Visualization_Infosys_Internship_Oct2024/README.md

 4. To identify key factors influencing sales performance to assist in strategic decision-making.

 Data Dictionary:
   1. Item_Identifier: Unique product ID
   2. Item_Weight: Weight of the product
   3. Item_Fat_Content: Indicates whether the product is low fat or not
   4. Item_Visibility: % of the total display area of all products in a store allocated to this product
   5. Item_Type: Category of the product
   6. Item_MRP: Maximum Retail Price (list price) of the product
   7. Outlet_Identifier: Unique store ID
   8. Outlet_Establishment_Year: The year in which the store was established
-9. Outlet_Size: Size of the store (e.g., Small, Medium, Large) 10.Outlet_Location_Type: Type of city where the store is located (e.g., Tier 1, Tier 2, Tier 3)
+  9. Outlet_Size: Size of the store (e.g., Small, Medium, Large)
+  10. Outlet_Location_Type: Type of city where the store is located (e.g., Tier 1, Tier 2, Tier 3)
-11.Outlet_Type: Indicates the type of store (e.g., Grocery Store, Supermarket Type 1/2/3) 12.Item_Outlet_Sales: Total sales of the product in a particular store (Target variable in the train dataset)
+  11. Outlet_Type: Indicates the type of store (e.g., Grocery Store, Supermarket Type 1/2/3)
+  12. Item_Outlet_Sales: Total sales of the product in a particular store (Target variable in the train dataset)

 Tools and Technologies: